InbarPe/python-course-assignments/day04/README.md

-# UniPort search
+# UniProt search

-The (UniPort website)[https://www.uniprot.org/] is used to find information about any protein.
+The (UniProt website)[https://www.uniprot.org/] is used to find information about any protein.

 Here, I created a UI (uniprot_ui.py) and business logic (uniprot_scraper,py) scripts that let a user:
 1. Search in UniProt with a free-text query (for example glp1\glp1 mouse...).